online3d/online3d.github.io/index.md

 ---
 layout: page
 mathjax: true
-title: "Introduction"
+title: "A virtual 3D Learning Platform- Physics"
 ---
-# Physics Interactive 3D Simulations
 ### Effect of Visual Learning - Effectual Learning

-A virtual 3D Learning Platform
+Effectuall provides an effective and powerful 3D learning platform for Interactive Physics Simulations.
+It introduces a teaching methodology that uses technology as access points for guiding students in science.

 ## Explore.
 Evaluate.
 Envision.
-Effectuall provides an effective and powerful 3D learning platform for Interactive Physics Simulations.
-It introduces a teaching methodology that uses technology as access points for guiding students in science.

 # When in doubt with the concepts...